ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v4.md

 ## Introduction
 IPv6 revolutionizes networking within OVHcloud's vRack by addressing IPv4's limitations and introducing features for the modern internet.
 Its rollout is a direct response to the need for more extensive, secure, and sophisticated internet architectures.
 Here are the key benefits of integrating IPv6 with vRack:

-- **Flexibility for Advanced Networking**: IPv6's vast address space enhances vRack by providing the flexibility needed for failover scenarios, infrastructure scaling, and addressing larger solutions.
-This flexibility ensures your network can adapt and grow without the constraints of IPv4's limited address space.
+- **Flexibility for Advanced Networking**: IPv6 significantly increases the address space, providing the flexibility needed to scale infrastructure, manage failover scenarios and support larger solutions.
+This ensures that networks can grow and adapt without the space constraints of IPv4.

-- **Hierarchical Routing and Segmentation**: With IPv6, you can implement hierarchical routing, allowing for efficient subnetting.
-This capability is ideal for reselling VMs with dedicated IPv6 subnets or logically organizing your infrastructure into distinct segments, enhancing manageability and security.
+- **Hierarchical Routing and Segmentation**: IPv6 enables efficient hierarchical routing and logical infrastructure segmentation.
+This improves network manageability and security, ideal for reselling VMs with dedicated subnets or organising infrastructure into distinct segments.

-- **Scalability at Scale**: The introduction of IPv6 significantly expands the available address space, enabling you to meet large-scale needs without being confined to specific infrastructure limitations.
-This ensures your network is future-proof and capable of supporting an ever-growing number of internet-connected devices.
+- **Scalability at Scale**: IPv6's vast address space removes previous scalability limitations, allowing it to support large-scale requirements and the growing number of Internet-connected devices without infrastructure constraints.

 By leveraging IPv6 within vRack, OVHcloud users can enjoy a more secure, efficient, and scalable network environment, ready to meet the demands of modern internet usage.